Anatomy of Timer in Structured Text

 Timers are used to measure specific time intervals.
 Timers circuits have different applications in different systems.
 A timer is a specialized type of clock used for measuring specific time intervals.
 The timer is used to generate signals for checking or doing specific or periodic task on particular time and/or with some intervals.

-Now double click on the MAIN (PRG) and it will open an editor where we can replace it with the following code (by copy paste to the upper part and lower part of the editor).
+Now double-click on the MAIN (PRG) and it will open an editor where we can replace it with the following code (by copying and pasting the upper and lower parts of the editor).

 If we activate the program by pressing activate button in visual studio (arrow 1) and then login to the program (arrow 2) we see the above program running.

 Congratulations! you have made your first ST program that is running in TwinCAT simulator.